karimhalaseh/Tensor-Network-Decompositions/MATLAB/README.txt

 https://www.tensortoolbox.org/

-runDecomposeSymmOdecoTrain is a script which generates a test problem and calls DecomposeSymmOdecoTrain to decompose it testDecomposeSymmOdecoTrain is a script generating test problems with varying levels of noise to assess the performance of DecomposeSymmOdeco Train
+runDecomposeSymmOdecoTrain is a script which generates a test problem and calls DecomposeSymmOdecoTrain to decompose it testDecomposeSymmOdecoTrain is a script generating test problems with varying levels of noise to assess the performance of DecomposeSymmOdecoTrain

 After installing Tensor Toolbox, simply click "Run" in MATLAB on runDecomposeSymmOdecoTrain or testDecomposeSymmOdecoTrain